joagre/ratatoskr/ideas/r.md

 `bool` : A boolean value

-`int` : On a 64-bit machine, a signed integer values is handled natively if it fit within 61 bits.
-If it exceed this limit, it is transparently represented as an arbitrary-precision bignum.
+`int` : On a 64-bit machine, a signed integer value is handled natively if it fits within 61 bits.
+If it exceeds this limit, it is transparently represented as an arbitrary-precision bignum.
 Similarly, on a 32-bit machine, an integer must fit within 29 bits, and so on, adapting to the architecture's capabilities.

 `float` : A floating-point value must conform to the machine's bit capacity.
-On a 64-bit machine, floats must fit within 61 bits, while on a 32-bit machine, they must fit within 29 bits, and so on, aligning with the specific architecture.
+On a 64-bit machine, a float must fit within 61 bits, while on a 32-bit machine, ity must fit within 29 bits, and so on, aligning with the specific architecture.

 `char` : A 32-bits Unicode code point value